retext-project/retext/README.md

 ReText is a simple but powerful editor for Markdown and reStructuredText markup languages.
 ReText is written in Python language and works on Linux and other POSIX-compatible platforms.
-To install ReText, use `setup.py install` command.
+To install ReText from the cloned repository, use `setup.py install` command (by default it installs system wide, pass the `--user` option for installing into the user’s home directory).

 ![ReText on Plasma 5 desktop](data/retext-kde5.png)